Oracle Java Licensing Changes 2025

 - Strengthen Governance and Controls: Establish governance for Java usage moving forward.
 For instance, mandate that all new development use approved non-Oracle JDKs unless an exemption is granted.
 Block automatic updates or downloads of Oracle Java on corporate networks to prevent inadvertent use of Oracleโs binaries.
 Incorporate Java compliance checks into change management โ e.g., when deploying a new application, checklist โDoes it include Oracle JDK?
 If yes, have we addressed licensing or substitution?โ By instituting these controls, you reduce the chance of future non-compliance incidents and ensure that new, unmanaged installations donโt undo the hard work of remediation.

 - Coordinate a Cross-Functional Response: Treat the Java licensing issue as a cross-functional project involving IT, finance, and procurement.
 The CIO should lead the technical mitigation and continuity planning, the CFO should manage budgeting and financial risk, ITAM should drive the inventory and compliance tracking, and Procurement should handle vendor negotiations.
 Regularly sync this team to share findings and decide on actions (like whether to negotiate with Oracle or pivot entirely off Oracle software).
-A unified approach ensures Oracle cannot play one side against another and that your organization speaks with one voice.
-For example, if Oracle tries to approach a developer or a line manager directly, your internal team should have a plan for who responds.
+A unified approach ensures that Oracle cannot play one side against another and that your organization speaks with a single voice.
+For example, if Oracle attempts to approach a developer or a line manager directly, your internal team should have a plan in place for who responds.
 This coordination is key to successfully executing the strategies above and avoiding missteps during audit or negotiation processes.

 By following these recommendations, organizations can significantly reduce their risk of an Oracle Java compliance crisis and make well-informed decisions about Java’s future in their IT landscape.